Skip to main content

 Awards cover resident tuition.

-Criteria include, (1) Nebraska residents, (2) graduating seniors of Nebraska high schools, (3) minimum composite ACT of 30, and (4) either top 25% of their graduating class (6th or 7th semester) OR cumulative GPA of 3.5 or higher will qualify for the award.
+Criteria include, (1) Nebraska residents that are US citizens or permanent residents, (2) graduating seniors of Nebraska high schools, (3) minimum composite ACT of 30, and (4) either top 25% of their graduating class (6th or 7th semester) OR cumulative GPA of 3.5 or higher will be considered for the award.
+Scholarships are awarded competitively and are not guaranteed at the minimum criteria level.

 Renewable for up to three additional years, or until 120 credit hours attempted (not including hours earned through dual enrollment or AP classes), or bachelor's degree is earned.
 Renewal subject to maintaining full-time enrollment and a minimum cumulative GPA of 3.25.